Mission, Vision, and Values

 Blair joined the LAFH Board in 2010, bringing more than ten years of marketing and promotions experience.
 She has been a driving force of charitable giving for the organization through advocacy and fundraising, and she currently serves on the Impact & Public Relations Committee.

-Ross joined the LAFH Board more than 25 years ago and previously served as its Chairman.
-He is the current Chair of the Finance & Administration Committee and a member of the Executive Committee.
+He is the current Chair of the Finance & Administration Committee and a member of the Executive and Program Committees of the LAFH Board.

 - Our Team